 Holiday inspiration currently loading...

-Recently changed hands to enthusiastic new owners, your accommodation is a disarmingly cool restaurant with rooms in this enviably picturesque location.
-Nine chic bedrooms perfectly complement the updated bar and loch-view restaurant, where guests are treated to a thrilling menu of the very best local seafood and game,
+Your accommodation is a disarmingly cool restaurant with rooms in this enviably picturesque location.
+Nine chic bedrooms perfectly complement the updated bar and loch-view restaurant, where guests are treated to a thrilling menu of the very best local seafood and game.

 Spend the day taking in some of the superb scenery all around your accommodation – we’ll provide our tips while your hosts are always happy to share with guests their own favourites.
 Later, enjoy an evening of gentle thrills as you spend time spotting species at a Speyside wildlife hide.
 Well equipped, with heating for chillier days, the hide sits in a secluded area in an ideal position for witnessing wildlife in its natural habitat, and is often visited by badgers, tawny owls, roe deer and even shy pine martens.